This week’s announcements

 for you!

-We are grateful for the ministry of Jeanne Moberly, who is a member of Adult Faith Formation, as she puts together a set of fresh readings every week for our devotional practice at Orchard Ridge UCC.
+We are grateful for the ministry of Jeanne Moberly, who is a member of Adult Faith Formation, as she puts together a set of fresh readings every month for our devotional practice at Orchard Ridge UCC.
+Starting in June, we will be posting a full month (instead of week by week) of Daily Reflections.
+Today’s Daily Reflections are for the rest of May.
 If you know someone who needs encouragement and would like the devotional mailed to them, please contact the church office.

 Office Manager George Decker